trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 * `--network <name>`: Specify the network to use, saving artifacts specific to that network.
 Network name must exist in the configuration.
 * `--compile-all`: Compile all contracts instead of intelligently choosing which contracts need to be compiled.
 * `--verbose-rpc`: Log communication between Truffle and the Ethereum client.
+* `--interactive`: Prompt to confirm that the user wants to proceed after the dry run.

 ### networks